nnmarcoo/small/README.md

-Occasionally I will make an AHK script to achieve something small.
-Here they are.
+Occasionally I need to achieve something small.
+Here are some of them.